FamilySearch

 FamilySearch is a nonprofit organization and website offering genealogical records, education, and software.
-It is operated by the Church of Jesus Christ of Latter-day Saints (LDS Church also known as the Mormon Church), and is closely connected with the church's Family History Department.
-The Family History Department was originally established in 1894 as the Genealogical Society of Utah (GSU); it is the largest genealogy organization in the world.
+It is operated by the Church of Jesus Christ of Latter-day Saints and is part of the Church's Family History Department (FHD).
+The Family History Department was originally established in 1894, as the Genealogical Society of Utah (GSU); it is the largest genealogy organization in the world.

 FamilySearch maintains a collection of records, resources, and services designed to help people learn more about their family history.
-Facilitating the performance of LDS ordinances for deceased relatives is another major aim of the organization.
+Facilitating the performance of Latter-day Saint ordinances for deceased relatives is another major aim of the organization.
 Although it requires user account registration, it offers free access to its resources and service online at FamilySearch.org.
-In addition, FamilySearch offers personal assistance at more than 5,100 family history centers in 140 countries, including the Family History Library in Salt Lake City, Utah.
+In addition, FamilySearch offers personal assistance at more than 6,400 FamilySearch centers in 140 countries, including the FamilySearch Library in Salt Lake City, Utah.

 The Family Tree section allows user-generated content to be contributed to the genealogical database.
-As of March 2023, there are over 1.3 billion individuals in the tree and the historical records database contains over 5.7 billion digital images, including digitized books, digitized microfilm, and other digital records.
+As of March 2023, there are over 1.5 billion individuals in the tree and the historical records database contains over 5.7 billion digital images, including digitized books, digitized microfilm, and other digital records.

 History

 Genealogical Society of Utah

 GSU, the predecessor of FamilySearch, was founded on 1 November 1894.
 Its purpose was to create a genealogical library to be used both by its members and other people, to share educational information about genealogy, and to gather genealogical records in order to perform religious ordinances for the dead.
-It was founded under the direction of LDS Church leaders, when the First Presidency appointed Franklin D. Richards as the first president.
+It was founded under the direction of Church leaders, when the First Presidency appointed Franklin D. Richards as the first president.

 The society published the Utah Genealogical and Historical Magazine from 1910 to 1940.

 The GSU began microfilming records of genealogical importance in 1938.
 In 1963, the microfilm collection was moved to the newly completed Granite Mountain Records Vault for long-term preservation.

-In 1975, the GSU became the LDS Church's Genealogical Department, which later became the Family History Department.
+In 1975, the GSU became the Church's Genealogical Department, which later became the FHD.
 At that time, its head officer was renamed president from executive director, starting during Theodore M. Burton's term.
 However, the title "President of the Genealogical Society of Utah" and other GSU titles were still used and bestowed upon department officers.

 In 2000, the Church consolidated its Family History and Historical departments into the Family and Church History Department, and Richard E. Turley Jr. became managing director of the new department and president of the GSU.
 Later this decision was reversed and the Family History Department was separated from the Church History Department, becoming its own department.

-In 2008, the Vatican issued a statement calling the practice known as baptism for the dead "erroneous" and directing its dioceses to keep parish records from Latter-day Saints performing genealogical research.
+In 2008, the Vatican issued a statement calling the practice known as baptism for the dead "erroneous" and directing Catholic dioceses to keep parish records from Latter-day Saints performing genealogical research.